El Paso Domestic Violence Attorney

 What Is Domestic Violence?

-Domestic violence is a pattern of abusive behavior in any relationship that is used by one partner to gain or maintain control over another intimate partner.
-Domestic violence can be physical, sexual, emotional, economic, or psychological actions or threats of actions that influence another person.
-This includes any behaviors that intimidate, manipulate, humiliate, isolate, frighten, terrorize, coerce, threaten, blame, hurt, injure, or wound someone.
+Domestic violence is a pattern of abusive behavior in any relationship that one partner uses to gain or maintain control over another.
+Domestic violence can encompass physical, sexual, emotional, economic, or psychological actions or threats that influence another person.
+This includes behaviors that intimidate, manipulate, humiliate, isolate, frighten, coerce, threaten, blame, hurt, or injure an individual.

-Domestic violence can happen to anyone of any race, age, sexual orientation, religion, or gender.
+Domestic violence can happen to anyone, regardless of race, age, sexual orientation, religion, or gender.
 It affects people of all socioeconomic backgrounds and education levels.
-Domestic violence can happen to intimate partners who are married, living together, or dating.
-It not only affects those who are abused but also has a substantial effect on family members, friends, co-workers, other witnesses, and the community at large.
-Children, who grow up witnessing domestic violence, are among those seriously affected by this crime.
+Domestic violence can occur between intimate partners who are married, living together, or dating.
+It not only affects those who are abused but also has a significant impact on family members, friends, coworkers, other witnesses, and the community at large.
+Children who grow up witnessing domestic violence are among those seriously affected by this crime.

 What Is a Protective Order?

-A protective order, also known as a restraining order, is a legal document that is designed to protect victims of domestic violence.
-This document is issued by a judge and orders the abuser to stay away from the victim and cease all contact.
+A protective order, also known as a restraining order, is a legal document designed to protect victims of domestic violence.
+It is issued by a judge and orders the abuser to stay away from the victim and cease all contact.
 In Texas, there are three types of protective orders: emergency protective orders, temporary ex parte orders, and final protective orders.

 Emergency Protective Orders

-An emergency protective order is a temporary order that is issued by a judge when the courts are closed.
-These orders are typically issued when a victim is in immediate danger.
-An emergency protective order lasts for 31 to 91 days, depending on the circumstances.
+An emergency protective order is a temporary order issued by a judge when the courts are closed.
+These orders are typically granted when a victim is in immediate danger and last between 31 to 91 days, depending on the circumstances.

 Temporary Ex Parte Orders

-A temporary ex parte order is a temporary order that is issued by a judge when the courts are open.
-These orders are typically issued when a victim is in immediate danger.
+A temporary ex parte order is a temporary order issued by a judge when the courts are open, typically granted when a victim is in immediate danger.
 A temporary ex parte order lasts for 20 days.
 After the 20 days, the victim can request a final protective order.

 Final Protective Orders

-A final protective order is a long-term order that is issued by a judge.
-These orders are typically issued after a temporary ex parte order has expired.
-A final protective order lasts for up to two years.
-After the two years, the victim can request another final protective order.
+A final protective order is a long-term order issued by a judge.
+These orders are typically granted after a temporary ex parte order has expired and can last for up to two years.
+After two years, the victim can request another final protective order.

-Protective orders can be customized to fit the needs of the victim.
+Protective orders can be customized to fit the victim's needs.
 For example, a protective order can order the abuser to stay away from the victim’s home, workplace, and children’s school.
-It can also order the abuser to cease all contact with the victim, including phone calls, emails, and text messages.
-In some cases, a protective order can also order the abuser to pay child support and spousal support.
+It can also command the abuser to cease all contact with the victim, including phone calls, emails, and text messages.
+In some cases, a protective order can also require the abuser to pay child support and spousal support.

 Call our office today at (915) 255-3840 or contact us online to schedule a consultation with our team.